kraianyn/distress/app/Ideas.md

 Entity pages watch the entities, so deleting an entity before the page is closed causes en error.

-Updating the date of a course with a date before today causes an error, since the initial date of the calendar widget is no longer in the valid range.
-Make it impossible to update past courses (might still be needed)?

 ## Consider

 Restyle the bottom navigation bar.